The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 This is the last train of the day.

 Find all the dates and times for this journey

 It's difficult to get from Pisa to Paris without transferring at least 2 times.

 |Distance||521 miles (841 km)|

-Trains from Pisa to Paris cover the 521 miles (841 km) long trip with our travel partners like Thello or Frecciarossa.
-There are direct train services available.
+Trains from Pisa to Paris cover the 521 miles (841 km) long trip taking on average 13 h 22 min with our travel partners like Thello, Frecciarossa or Trenitalia.
+Normally, there is 1 train operating per day, including direct services available.
 Travelers depart most frequently from Pisa Centrale and arrive in Paris Gare de Lyon.

 You’ve had your fill of the Leaning Tower and would like to see the Eiffel Tower but you just aren’t sure how to get there.
 Prepare to leave before 10:00 a.m. or you won’t be sampling any baguettes until trains start running to Paris again the following day.
 Also, be ready to transfer, bring a good book and maybe a pillow, because you’re going to be in transit at least 12h.
 Four trains leave from Pisa for Paris starting around 06:10 a.m., but with an average run time taking anywhere from approximately 12h 12min to roughly 15h 58min, they all depart in the morning and all arrive at around 10:08 p.m., thanks to different train speeds and the number of transfers.

 There are 4 morning trains departing Pisa for Paris daily.
 Trains from Pisa to Paris leave at approximately 06:10 a.m., 06:42 a.m., 07:48 a.m., and 09:56 a.m.
 Due to the length of the trip, afternoon departures would require overnight service that is not provided by France’s high-speed InOui line, which all trains transfer to at Turin Porta Susa.